 Your first few years of payments on a fixed-rate loan go primarily toward interest.
 As you pay on the loan, more of your payment goes toward principal.

-You can choose a fixed-rate loan to lock in a low rate.
-People select these types of loans because interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call MS Investment Mortgage Company at (858) 485-5800 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call MS Investment Mortgage Company at (858) 485-5800 for details.

-There are many different types of Adjustable Rate Mortgages.
-Generally, interest for ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many kinds of Adjustable Rate Mortgages.
+Generally, the interest rates on ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
+ARMs most often have their lowest rates toward the beginning of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for people who expect to move in three or five years.
-These types of adjustable rate programs most benefit people who will move before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs are best for people who will sell their house or refinance before the initial lock expires.